What NCMIC's Reputation for an Aggressive Defense Means to You

 Is NCMIC's reputation for fighting cases important?
 We believe it is, and so do many top malpractice defense attorneys.

-by Mike Whitmer in Malpractice Insurance on Thursday, April 7, 2016
+Posted in Policy Features on Thursday, April 7, 2016

 It sends a powerful signal to plaintiff attorneys who are contacted by patients wanting to sue.
 Because many plaintiff attorneys take their cases on a contingency basis, they get paid only if they win or receive a settlement for their client.
 It's expensive to prepare for trial, and with a company known for fighting, a quick settlement becomes a less desirable option for them.